acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 Follow the registrar's instructions to configure an A Record that points to your router's public IP address.
 You may have to wait for a bit, but in time you can enter your new domain name (e.g. http://thisismycoolsite.com/) and get back the website hosted from your home office!

+{{< notice >}}
-> If you're familiar with DNS records, you'll notice that for the rest of this post I'll presume you have configured a bare domain name (i.e. no prepended www dot).
+If you're familiar with DNS records, you'll notice that for the rest of this post I'll presume you have configured a bare domain name (i.e. no prepended www dot).
 This is for simplicity; tweak my examples to suit your site's DNS configuration.
+{{< /notice >}}

 Technically, if your ISP assigns a new IP address to your router, your hostname won't resolve until you've updated the A Record to the new IP address.
 The AAAA Record allows server software, such as ddclient, to dynamically update the record address.
 Dynamic configuration not required to continue, and some ISPs recycle addresses so infrequently that manual updates aren't arduous.